Soutzoukakia Maniatiko Style

 Soutzoukakia originally came about in the 20th century originating from a place that was once part of Greece called Smyrna.
 In modern days it is called Izmir, a part of Turkey.
 This dish is known to incorporate cumin and many other fragrant spices.
 After many years of making this dish, I created a mix of traditional and modern soutzoukakia.
 I hope you enjoy it as much as I do.

 Soutzoukakia Maniatiko Style Recipe

--Maniates really enjoy this dish especially with cinnamon and figs in the meat filling.
+-Maniates really enjoy this dish, especially with cinnamon in the meat filling.
 Have a try at my latest recipe and let me know your thoughts.